orioncrocker/isitclean/README.md

   - [Sentiment analysis on hip-hop lyrics](https://github.com/Hugo-Nattagh/2017-Hip-Hop)
   - [Does Country Music Drink More Than Other Genres?](https://towardsdatascience.com/does-country-music-drink-more-than-other-genres-a21db901940b)
   - [49 Years of Lyrics: Why So Angry?](https://towardsdatascience.com/49-years-of-lyrics-why-so-angry-1adf0a3fa2b4)

-## Contributing
-Please contribute!
-If you want to fix a bug, suggest improvements, or add new features to the project, just [open an issue](https://github.com/johnwmillr/LyricsGenius/issues) or send me a pull request.